Working From Home: What if You Never Saw Your Colleagues in Person Again? - Slashdot

 Again?
 (Score:2)

-It would be like old times with Debian (Score:2)
+It would be like old times with Debian (Score:5, Interesting)

 When I was Debian project leader - is that around 20 years ago now?
 Time flies - I had around 200 regular collaborators who were the package maintainers at that time.
 They were distributed worldwide and we never met.
 We made a great distribution that worked and got on the Space Shuttle for two flights.
 I ran into Ian Kluft at a ham radio function, and eventually was invited to Europe to speak and met some other developers.
 But I have still never met many of those 200.